David Cross: Controversies

 In October 2005, Cross was sued by Nashville club manager Thomas Weber, who accused Cross of supposedly taping him without permission for Shut Up You Fucking Baby and Let America Laugh in apparent violation of Weber's privacy rights.
 In April 2006, the case against Cross was dismissed and the case proceeded with Warner Music, Subpop Records, WEA Corporation, and the Alternative Distribution Alliance.

-In a 2012 interview with Playboy magazine, Cross revealed that he had done a small amount of cocaine at the 2009 White House Correspondents' Dinner.
-Cross spoke on the matter, "It wasn't like I got high...
-It was just about being able to say that I did it, that I did cocaine in the same room as the president."

-In October 2017, Cross apologized to actor-comedian Charlyne Yi for racially insensitive comments that he had made toward Yi in the mid-2000s.
-In a lengthy response, Cross tweeted, "I am NOT accusing Charlene of lying, and I'm truly sorry if I hurt her, it was never my intention to do that.
-I do not remember it like she remembers (and clearly we're quite a bit far apart on this) but I reached out to her privately and expressed that and more, including the possibility that perhaps we are both misremembering *exactly* what happened that night."
-Five days later he tweeted, "Charlyne I'm sorry that I hurt you and that this whole thing played out as it did."
+In October 2017, Cross apologized to actor-comedian Charlyne Yi after they reported that he had made racially insensitive comments toward them in the mid-2000s and later.
+He later theorized that he was doing an impression of a Southern redneck.
+Five days later, he tweeted, "Charlyne I'm sorry that I hurt you and that this whole thing played out as it did."

-In August 2018, members of the Church of Jesus Christ of Latter-day Saints protested against a photo which Cross tweeted of himself wearing "Mormon religious undergarments".
+In August 2018, members of the Church of Jesus Christ of Latter-day Saints protested against a photo which Cross tweeted of himself wearing "Mormon religious undergarments."
 The tweet was meant to promote his show at the University of Utah's Kingsbury Hall in Salt Lake City, Utah.
-The university president issued a statement condemning apparent "bigotry and religious intolerance" and calling the imagery "deeply offensive".
+The university president issued a statement condemning apparent "bigotry and religious intolerance" and calling the imagery "deeply offensive."
 Citing the First Amendment, the university said it would not "censor the content of those coming to campus."